satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 integrated with assessments for promotions and grants.
 Quantifying review quality could help establish the importance of reviewers and information generated during a review, and assess the importance of a submitted article.
-Expediting post-publication reviews by making reviews dynamic and interactive, and allow for the dialogue to continue and flourish.
+Finally, we recommend expediting post-publication reviews and allowing for the dialogue to continue and flourish in a dynamic and interactive manner.
 We argue that these solutions can be addressed by building upon computer programming code management systems.
 In this article, we provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review